yzyii/luashitacast/README.md

-# Rag's RDM / BLM / WHM / SMN luashitacast
+# Rag's LuAshitacast

-A combined RDM / BLM / WHM / SMN luashitacast for HorizonXI that was originally based off of https://github.com/GetAwayCoxn/Luashitacast-Profiles
+A combined LuAshitacast for HorizonXI that was originally based off of https://github.com/GetAwayCoxn/Luashitacast-Profiles

+These luas were originally written for RDM and BLM however all jobs can use the corresponding templates to automatically implement functionality that is shared across all jobs.

+e.g. All jobs are able to type /fres which will automatically swap your idle gear sets to the Fire Resist set. e.g. All melee jobs are able to type /tp to switch between Low Accuracy and High Accuracy TP sets. e.g. All mage jobs are able to type /mode to switch between Magic Potency vs Magic Accuracy sets.

-A WAR template is also provided that demonstrates an example for melee jobs which allows you to use all of the default commands and provides a small amount of logic for optimizing Utsusemi in gcmelee.lua.
+A WHM and WAR template is also provided that demonstrates an example for mage and melee jobs that could be copied and renamed to the correct job.

 # How to Use